Our Team

 Chief Operating Officer

-Director of School Services
+Director of Diocesan and School Relations

 Associate Director of the Credential Program